WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 - [Can I consolidate anonset coins?](FAQ-UseWasabi.md#can-i-consolidate-anonset-coins)
 - [How can I send my anonset coins to my hardware wallet?](FAQ-UseWasabi.md#how-can-i-send-my-anonset-coins-to-my-hardware-wallet)
 - [What can I do with small change?](FAQ-UseWasabi.md#what-can-i-do-with-small-change)
-- Which coins can I select for coin joins?
+- Which coins can I select for CoinJoins?
 - How can I mix large amounts?

 --------------------------